To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Gauteng has 23%, or about seven million voters, of the 23-million voters nationwide.
 Results were delayed when more voters appeared at voting stations than expected, because the electoral law allows for voters to use any station they choose.

 The Independent Electoral Commission on Wednesday hastily printed another two million ballots papers to deliver to voting stations.
-As the polls closed at 9pm on Wednesday, the two million extra ballots—one million for Gauteng and another million for the national ballot—had not been used and were under tight security.

 According to head of IEC corporate services Norman du Plessis, Gauteng is expected to feed through its results later than other provinces because it has more urban areas—with more voters—than in other provinces.